VeFA: Vector-Based Feature Space Adaptation for Robust Model Fine-Tuning: Introduction

-Instead of modifying weights in the weight space, we propose to fine-tune in the feature space.
-The central insight is to constrain adaptation to the feature space so that the fine-tuned model always remains within the column space of the pre-trained $\boldsymbol{W}_0$.
+Instead of modifying weights in the weight space, we propose to fine-tune models in the feature space.
+The key insight is to constrain the adaptation at each layer so that the fine-tuned model always remains within the column space of the pre-trained $\boldsymbol{W}_0$.
 This guarantees that downstream updates cannot drift away from the representational subspace established during large-scale pre-training, thereby better preserving the broad knowledge already encoded.
-This is motivated by the fact that pre-training typically involves data that are orders of magnitude larger and more diverse than any downstream task, the resulting model possesses strong generalization and even zero-shot capability.
-Fine-tuning should therefore respect and leverage the structure embedded in $\boldsymbol{W}_0$, rather than overwriting it, ensuring stability while still accommodating downstream-specific shifts.
+Although such feature-space adaptation nominally reduces the expressive power compared to unconstrained weight-space adaptation, the over-parameterization of modern neural networks ensures that there is still ample capacity to fit downstream tasks \cite{kirkpatrick2017overcoming}, enabling fine-tuned models to achieve comparable performance while exhibiting consistently stronger robustness.
+This design is further motivated by the fact that pre-training typically involves data that are orders of magnitude larger and more diverse than any downstream dataset, providing the pre-trained model with strong generalization and even zero-shot capability.
+Fine-tuning should therefore preserve and leverage the structure embedded in $\boldsymbol{W}_0$ rather than overwrite it, thereby ensuring stability while still accommodating downstream distributional shifts.